pwwang/immunopipe/docs/getting-started.md

 - `ImmunopipeMinimalNoTCR.config.toml`: The configuration for minimal analyses without scTCR-seq data.
 - `ImmunopipeMinimalSupervised.config.toml`: The configuration for minimal analyses with supervised clustering of T cells.
 - `ImmunopipeNoTCR.config.toml`: The configuration for full analyses without scTCR-seq data.
+- `ImmunopipeNoTCRWithSelection.config.toml`: The configuration for full analyses without scTCR-seq data, but with selection of T cells.
 - `ImmunopipeSupervised.config.toml`: The configuration for full analyses with supervised clustering of T cells.

+Also check out the [gallery](./gallery.md) for more real-world examples.

 [1]: https://www.ncbi.nlm.nih.gov/pubmed/32103181